XeroAPI/xero-python/xero_python/payrollnz/docs/PayrollNZApi.md

 xero_tenant_id = 'xero_tenant_id_example' # str | Xero identifier for Tenant
 page = 56 # int | Page number which specifies the set of records to retrieve.
 By default the number of the records per set is 100. (optional) employee_id = 'employee_id_example' # str | By default get Timesheets will return the timesheets for all employees in an organization.
-You can add GET https://…/timesheets?filter=employeeId=={EmployeeId} to get only the timesheets of a particular employee. (optional) payroll_calendar_id = 'payroll_calendar_id_example' # str | By default get Timesheets will return all the timesheets for an organization.
+You can add GET https://…/timesheets?filter=employeeId=={EmployeeID} to get only the timesheets of a particular employee. (optional) payroll_calendar_id = 'payroll_calendar_id_example' # str | By default get Timesheets will return all the timesheets for an organization.
 You can add GET https://…/timesheets?filter=payrollCalendarId=={PayrollCalendarID} to filter the timesheets by payroll calendar id (optional)
 try:
-    # searches timesheets
+    # Retrieves timesheets
     api_response = api_instance.get_timesheets(xero_tenant_id, page=page, employee_id=employee_id, payroll_calendar_id=payroll_calendar_id)
     pprint(api_response)
 except ApiException as e: